SNagaAbhilash/cloud-engineer-test.web.app/README.md

 b.sudo yum -y install maven  (to build the java based applications we need pom.xml file which is present in java based applications only acts as meta data and by builiding the applications it provides artifacts WAR(deployment purpose,JAR(testing purpose) file)

+to check maven version-  mvn -v

-c.sudo yum - y install git (to clone pre -existing application- "git clone https://github.com/username/your repository.git")
+c.sudo yum - y install git (to clone pre -existing application- "git clone https://github.com/username/yourrepository.git")

 4.GO THE DIRECTORY: